middlebury/midd-frontend/.github/CONTRIBUTING.md

 } %}
 ```

-> Use the Twig partial so some mandatory classes and attributes are set already.
+> Use the Twig partial so mandatory classes and attributes are set already.

+## Supported Browsers

+- Supported browsers are defined in `.browserlistrc` in the root of the repo.
+This config is checked by other tools using [browserslist](https://github.com/browserslist/browserslist)
+- PostCSS will check this browser list to ensure it adds needed vendor prefixes when running autoprefixer.
+- Previously, [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) used this but JS was converted to TypeScript